javahuang/SurveyKing/README.en-us.md

 ## Contact the author

-This project was developed by the author personally based on interest.
 The back-end code is completely open source, and the front-end code will have an open source plan after it is stabilized.
 If you find it helpful, you can click the star in the upper right corner.

 If you encounter any problems or suggestions, Please send me an issue.